lucasllcm/lucasllcm/README.md

   🔹Developing applications with React Native, focusing on computer vision.<br>
   🔹Exploring concepts of AI, blockchain, science, and philosophy to broaden my technological and critical perspective.
 </ul>

+<h2></h2>

+> “Any sufficiently advanced technology is indistinguishable from magic.” – Arthur C. Clarke

 ---